the-lord-nothing/Atom/README.md

-# Фещь Text Editor Usage Documentation
+# Atom Text Editor Usage Documentation

 This text editor is developed based on the concepts and functionalities of Vim, known for its efficiency and powerful text editing capabilities.